Comparing evaluations side-by-side

 In this example our executor function calls an LLM to get the capital of a country.
-We then evaluate the correctness of the prediction by comparing it to the target capital.
-The evaluator function returns 1 if the prediction is correct and 0 otherwise.
+We then evaluate the correctness of the prediction by checking for exact match with the target capital.

 1. Define an executor function